ucsb-csw8/m22-shereen/about.md

 For in-class participation, we will be using the [iClicker app](https://macmillan.force.com/iclicker/s/article/Remote-Instruction-iClicker-Cloud-Student-Onboarding-Resources), which is linked on Gauchospace - use that link to create an account or log in and you will automatically be added to the course.

 ### Grading
+    25% Lab Activities (LAs): in zyBook
+        5% Checkpoint Lab Activities, lowest 1 dropped 20% All Lab Activities (LAs)
+    25% Final Project submitted via Gradescope
+    20% Quizzes: 5 quizzes, lowest will be dropped
+    15% Challenge Activities (CAs): in zyBook
+    8% Course Participation: in-class activities + iClicker 4 lowest/missing will be dropped
     5% Participation Activities (PAs): in zyBook
-    15% Challenge Activities (CAs): in zyBook
-    25% Lab Activities (LAs): in zyBook
-        5% Checkpoint Lab Activities, lowest 2 dropped 20% All Lab Activities (LAs)
-    20% Quizzes: 3-6 quizzes, lowest will be dropped 25% Final Project submitted via Gradescope
     2% Weekly reflection;
        2 lowest/missing will be dropped
-    8% Course Participation: in-class activities + iClicker 4 lowest/missing will be dropped

 > Note: **There will be no midterms or final exams.**

-Quizzes will usually be announced during the previous week/class.
+Quizzes are every Friday from 3pm to 9pm

 **iClicker participation** gets full credit if a student responds to 75% of questions asked during the class, rounded up (e.g., if there are 14 questions asked during the class you need to _answer_ 11 of them to get the participation point).
 Note that you do not need to get them all correct but there might occasionally be extra points for those who get all or almost all correctly answered.